-When Chef John Placko agreed to send in a recipe for Chefs #LoveCDNbeef I was eager to see what fun new food science techniques he would have for me to try.
-He didn’t disappoint with this recipe that is wonderful to eat and fun to make without being labour-intensive.
+When Chef John Placko agreed to send in a recipe for Chefs #LoveCDNbeef I was eager to see what fun new food science techniques he would have for me to try in his 48-hour Bavette.
+He didn’t disappoint with this beef dish with modernist sides that is wonderful to eat and fun to make without being labour-intensive.

 I got to do some sous vide (long-slow boil-in-a-bag), gelification (changing liquid into solid, bouncy jiggly solids), as well as doing some mashing (great for getting frustration out) and deep-frying (just damned tasty).

 Of course, when I initially read the recipe and saw 48-hour sous vide I couldn’t stop laughing imagining how exactly I was going to do that without a sous vide machine that keeps your temperature perfectly controlled.
 I wrote John back immediately, after I stopped laughing, and asked if I could add a new first step to the recipe: “1. borrow a sous vide machine”.